sal55/langs/README.md

 **(2)** This was a project involving a Z80 assembler (completed), and an emulator (just started).
 It was shelved when I realised how much effort was needed to properly emulate Z80.

-**(3)** `mmx.exe` is simply a renamed `mm.exe`.
-The M compiler checks the name of the executable, and if it is `mmx`, it will automatically invoke the `-run` option (and uses less verbose output, to make the compilation process transparent and the illusion of running a script language better)

 **(4)** (See **7**) Because of problems with DLLs, I created my own simpler shared library format using `.ml` files.
 These are accepted by Q programs, but in M, can only be transparently used by `.mx` files, or accessed via a special API from regular `.exe`.

 The format can also be used to write complete apps, with `.mx` extension, but being unknown to Windows, those must be started by a stub program `run.exe`